 Navigator 2.0 (Declarative Navigation)

-- Web apps (URL-based navigation)
+- Web apps with URL-based navigation

 - Deep linking (opening specific screens from external links)